 NPS Ranger Pro Tips

 Grace shared the following tips from having worked with hundreds of families completing the program.
 The FivePax team is in full agreement and following these have been essential to how much we have enjoyed the program at a half dozen parks.

 Let the kids do the work

 Don’t do the work for them.
 If your child needs help with the program, by all means, please help them, just don’t do the entire program for them.
-I often received booklets that were clearly done by the parent just hoping to fast track the process to get the badge.
+Grace and fellow rangers often received booklets that were clearly done by the parent hoping to fast track the process to get the badge.
 If your child can’t finish before the end of the trip, mail it in to receive your badges!

 Talk to the rangers